bradfrost/atomic-design/chapter-5.md

 Creating a useful design system should be the team's first priority.
 A happy home to contain it all might not happen right out of the gate, but should become a bigger priority once the design system becomes official.
 Making a good-looking style guide isn't just design for design's sake; **it reflects an organization’s commitment to making and maintaining a thoughtful, deliberate design system**.

 ## Make it visible

-### Communicating change
+Visibility is critically important to the ongoing health of your design system.
+Such an important endeavor shouldn't be tucked away in a dark corner of your intranet.
+What steps can you take to ensure the design system remains a cornerstone of your design and development workflows?

+### Design system evangelism
-You can create the best style guide in world, use the most appropriate technology, have an amazing team in place, and have excited users, but if you don't communicate updates and changes to the design system the entire effort will suffer.
+You can create the best style guide in world, use the most sophisticated technology, have an amazing team in place, and have excited users, but if you don't actively promote the design system and communicate changes, the entire effort will suffer.

-Makers, users, and other stakeholders need to be well aware of all the latest changes to and thinking around the design system.

-Communication is especially important in the early days of the initiative.
-Frequent communication helps keep the design system in the front of everyone's mind so it takes root and becomes an integral part of your organization's workflow. **As time goes on, frequent communication helps the system increase in value like that fine bottle of wine**.
-Communication can include:
+Communication is especially important in the early days of your design system efforts.
+At the onset of your project, you can set up places to document progress of the system to help garner awareness and excitement for the design system project.
+One client of mine set up an internal blog to publish updates to the project, as well as a design system Yammer channel where developers and other interested parties can share ideas, address concerns, give feedback, and ask questions.
+Establishing a culture of communication early in the process will increase the likelihood of the design system taking root in your organization.

+#### Communicating change
+Once the design system is off the ground and is being used in real applications, it's critical to communicate changes, updates
+Here are some materials that can:

-- Change logs ("Here's what's changed in the pattern library this month")
+- **Change logs** - "Here's what's changed in the pattern library this month"
-- Roadmaps ("Here's what's coming up over the next few months")
+- **Roadmap** - "Here's what's coming up over the next few months"
-- requests for feedback ("We're considering deprecating our carousel pattern and would like to hear what you think."),
-- Surveys ("On a scale from 1-5, how useful is the pattern documentation?")
-- Success stories ("Team X launched this new feature using the design system; read more about how they did it.")
+- **Success stories** - "Team X launched this great new application using the design system; read more about how they did it."
-- Resources ("Here's a great article about documenting ")
+- **Tips and tricks** "Here's a great article about documenting "

+Having a home base for all these materials is a great idea, and it makes sense to have these materials live adjascent to the style guide itself if possible.

+{% include figure.html src="../images/fpo.png" caption="The Material Design team publishes a handy change log within their style guide so users can easily learn about the latest changes and improvements to the system." %}

 **Design system changes, updates, and requests should be communicated wherever your team hangs out**.
 That may include Slack, BaseCamp, Github, wikis, Yammer, email lists, company blogs, intranets, and any other internal tools your team uses to communicate and collaborate.

-{% include figure.html src="../images/fpo.png" caption="Material Design's creators publish a handy changelog on their website so " %}

-- Publish updates
-- Notifications - Regular E-mail newsletters, blog updates, etc, whenever things change, Slack integrations,
-- email updates, blog posts, video casts,
+And this doesn't need to require a huge manual effort.
+Thanks to linked nature of our tools, teams can automatically be alerted to changes, as the team from Shyp explains:

 > Whenever someone makes a pull request, it sends a notification to our #Design slack channel, announcing to the team that there is a proposal change and feedback is required <cite><a href="https://medium.com/shyp-design/managing-style-guides-at-shyp-c217116c8126">Micah Sivitz, Shyp</a>

-- Monitor progress over time - Lonely Planet's Rizzo design system tracks performance metrics over time.
+Baking this communication into the team's everyday workflow keeps makers, users, and stakeholders engaged in the endeavor, and helps reassure users that the pattern library is being actively maintained and improved upon.

+#### Training and support
+It's one thing to Properly training users .
+Users should know where to go to learn about the  users on

+- Issues
+- Webinars
+- Pair sessions
+- Training sessions
+- Regular office hours
+- Interviews
+- Requests for feedback ("We're considering deprecating our carousel pattern and would like to hear what you think."),
+- Surveys ("On a scale from 1-5, how useful is the pattern documentation?")
+- Regular State of the Union meetings anyone can join.
+Record these sessions and post them somewhere.

 ### Make it public.
 Then there's the option of taking your communication strategy to another level by **making your style guide publicly accessible**.